 - Added to the funds committed to the project to further eligible project or program objectives;

-- Used to finance the non-f ederal share of the project or program; or
+- Used to finance the non-federal share of the project or program; or

-- Deducted from the total project or program allowable cost to determine the net allowable costs on which the f ederal share of costs is based.
+- Deducted from the total project or program allowable cost to determine the net allowable costs on which the federal share of costs is based.

 If the awarding agency does not specify how program income is to be used, the first bullet above applies to all projects or programs.
 Federal awards require prior approval from the awarding agency.

-- UT System Policy UTS142 - Accounting Policies
+- UT System Policy UTS142 - Accounting Policies Overview

-- UT System Policy UTS142.2 - Policy for Accounting and Financial Reporting for Nonexchange Transactions(http://www.utsystem.edu/bor/procedures/policy/policies/uts142_2.html)
+- UT System Policy UTS142.2 - Policy for Accounting and Financial Reporting for Nonexchange Transactions(https://www.utsystem.edu/sites/utsfiles/policies/uts/uts1422.pdf)